Asuma9/alx-system_engineering-devops/0x02-shell_redirections/README.md

 grep !'pattern' filename- display files that dont match the pattern

 grep -i 'n*' - display all lines of filename starting with a letter.

+tr 'A' 'Z' | 'c' 'e' - repalceA for Z and c for e from input respectively.